Robert Plamondon

 it.

-Two non-bulky, easily concealed fire sources
+2 non-bulky, easily concealed fire sources are

-are punk and slow
+punk and slow

 match.
 Punk is fungus-decayed wood; slow match